-On the face of it, the Scratch sounds simple.
+On the face of it, the scratch sounds simple.
 Riders race on the track for 15km (10km for women) and the first across the line wins.
 This may sound straightforward, but between the massed start and final sprint for the line, lies 60 laps where strategy and tactics will play a huge part in the outcome of the race.

-Within the bunch will be riders whose strengths lie in endurance and riders whose strengths lie in sprinting.
-The endurance specialists will aim to ‘lap’ the field in order to prevent the powerful sprinters from saving themselves for the end of the race where they will undoubtedly outpace them at the finish.
-The sprinters will try to save their energy until the very end of the race by sheltering in the bunch until a sprint finish but they must be careful not to let anyone take a lap, or a sprint for the line will be wasted.
+Within the bunch will be riders whose strength lies in endurance and riders who favour sprinting.
+The endurance specialists will aim to ‘lap’ the field in order to prevent the powerful sprinters from saving themselves for the end of the race where they will undoubtedly outpace them in the dash for the line.
+The sprinters will try to save their energy until the very end of the race by sheltering in the bunch until a sprint finish but they must be careful not to let anyone take a lap or a sprint for the line will be irrelevant.

-The blend of skills on show and tactics employed make the Scratch one of the most exciting races to watch.
+The blend of skills on show and tactics employed make the scratch one of the most exciting races to watch.
 There is lots of action as riders make attacks and either gain a lap or are chased down by the pack.
 It’s not enough just to lap the field though –riders need to make sure they have saved enough energy for the finish too.

 Points races can be contested over distances varying from 10 km (40 laps) up to 40 km (160 laps) and will differ for men’s and women’s races.
 Expect to see tactics playing a big part in these races with alliances being formed and attacks being made.
 Riders need to race intelligently, as well as having stamina and sprinting power, to ensure they gain as many points as possible.

-The ultimate head-to-head endurance event, the Individual Pursuit is the definitive test of staying power.
+The ultimate head-to-head endurance event, the individual pursuit is the definitive test of staying power.
 There’s nowhere to hide and the challenge is to maintain a high speed over a long distance – no mean feat.
 Whilst an explosive start is helpful, the ability to ride at a consistently high speed is important – some riders may appear to be well up on their opponents, only to fade in the last kilometre.

-The men’s event is contested over 4km whilst the women pursue each other over 3km.
+The event is contested over 4km whilst the women pursue each other over 3km.
 The qualifying rounds will see each rider post a time with the fastest four progressing to the medal finals.
 In the finals the first rider to complete the distance wins, unless one rider catches the other, at which point the race is won and it’s game over.

-If raw pace is your thing then the Team Sprint is the race for you.
+If raw pace is your thing then the team sprint is the race for you.
 Teams of three men or two women race at exhilarating speeds over three or two laps of the track respectively.
 Two teams will race at the same time on the track from opposing sides.
 Each rider completes one lap at the front, sheltering their teammates and enabling them to conserve energy for their turn.
 Only one rider from the team must complete the race so each rider can hold nothing back on their turn.

-The Team Pursuit is one of track cycling’s most iconic events and the aim is simple: pursue your opponents and catch them if you can.
+The team pursuit is one of track cycling’s most iconic events and the aim is simple: pursue your opponents and catch them if you can.

 Two teams of four riders take to the track on opposing sides.
 In closely fought battles teams will appear to maintain identical track positions with only hundredths of a second between them, whereas when one team is dominating you can see them visibly gaining on the other.
 The winning team is the one that crosses the line first (three riders must finish and the time is taken from the third rider’s front wheel crossing the line).
 If one team catches the other then the race is won there and then.